rainbowdashlabs/sql-java/docs/03/query_planer/postgres.md

               ->  Hash  (cost=43.90..43.90 rows=23 width=8)
 ```

 We need to look at these nodes together.
 We are joining our table.
-That basically means that we are just glueing
+That basically means that we are just gluing
 some more columns on our initial table the friends graph.
 We do this based on some condition.
 For these conditions we
 need to hash the columns we use.
-In the end we need to read the whole player table again to find all mathcing players.
+In the end we need to read the whole player table again to find all matching players.
-And that's already everyting in this node
+And that's already everything in this node

 ```
 Hash Right Join  (cost=74.06..123.89 rows=734 width=72)